I’m worried about the dogs and kids walking on the lawn after treatment. How long do I have to keep them off?

 TOP TIP: Resist the urge to mow your lawn immediately after applying this product or before the spray has dried.
 Avoid transferring grass clippings to healthy turf areas when you mow your lawn.

 Much like Celsius, one of the most significant benefits of using Certainty is that you can apply it over a broad range of temperatures without compromising efficacy.
-Eliminate weeds in the spring, summer and fall and use Certainty with Celsius WG Herbicide for the ultimate weed control.
+Eliminate weeds in the spring, summer and fall by using Certainty with Celsius WG Herbicide for the ultimate weed control.

 Again, the best way to apply this product is with a battery or pump sprayer.
 For 1000 ft of turf, use three to five small scoops or one to two large scoops per gallon of water.
 Don’t water this product into your turf after application.